NBEP/EJmap_prep/README.md

 # EJmap_prep
 Supplements [EJScreen](https://www.epa.gov/ejscreen) data with additional datasets and calculates state and study area level percentiles.
-Outputs shapefile and csv files that can be used for NBEP's EJmap (pending summer 2023).
+Outputs shapefile and csv files that can be used for [EJMap](https://github.com/NBEP/EJmap).

 # How To Use
+Standard users should run ejmap_step1 and ejmap_step2.

+NBEP staff should run ejmap_step1, ejmap_step1b_NBEP, ejmap_step2, and ejmap_step2b_NBEP.

+## Prerequisites
 These scripts use python 3.7, ArcGIS Pro 3.1.0, and ArcGIS Spatial Analyst.

-Scripts should be run in the following
-order: ejmap_step1 (optional), ejmap_step2, ejmap_step3_NBEP (NBEP only).
+# Scripts

 ## ejmap_step1.py
 Adds town, watershed, and study area values to block group data.